syntaxerror019/presspost/README.md

 ![Screenshot of the blog page](screenshots/blog.png)

 PressPost is a web application that allows users to create their own blog platform.
-It is a simple and easy-to-use platform that allows users to create their own blog and share their thoughts, journals, and even their random midnight epiphanies.
+It is a simple and easy-to-use platform that allows users to create their own blog and share their thoughts, journals, and even their random midnight realization.

 ## Features